-Other Project Costs (include land, survey, existing facility acquisition, professional services, other): It is projected that the District will have an estimated \$15,628,908 available in prior year funds generated from the sale of land or real estate interests.
+Other Project Costs (include land, survey, existing facility acquisition, professional services, other): It is projected that the District will have an estimated \$18,433,469 available in prior year funds generated from the sale of land or real estate interests.

-For FY2023-24, \$15,600,000 is budgeted for land to be acquired through the Florida Forever Work Plan.
+For FY2025, \$18,400,000 is budgeted for land acquired through the Florida Forever Work Plan.
 This includes funds for land acquisition and associated ancillary costs such as surveys, appraisals, title insurance, environmental site assessments, and documentary stamps.
-No funding is currently projected for land acquisition and associated ancillary costs from FY2024-25 through FY2027-28.
+No funding is currently projected for land acquisition and associated ancillary costs from FY2026 through FY2029.